egecancevgin/OzUDS/README.md

 - `main.py`: Machine Learning Operation happens in this file, after the normalization phases in utility_functions.py.
 - `requirements.txt`: Required Python packages and their versions.
 - `utility_function.py`: Utility functions for data normalization, took over 30 hours to handle but they are done in Turkish.
 Also they need other datasets that I currently cannot provide because it is such a hassle to turn them all to turkish and encrypt them :).
+- `datasets`: Contains the dataset `env.csv`, this dataset is a fake but the structure is a bit similar, much complicated and full of unique values though.
+Had 93% accuracy with the real dataset.
 - `app/`: App folder consists of FastAPI model deployments.
 - `app/main.py`: Model deployment file that uses FastAPI Framework.
 - `app/templates/index.html`: Web page front-end HTML file.